-Warwick started playing with the hometown team Regina Abbotts in the Southern Saskatchewan Junior Hockey League in 1938, helping the Abbots win the Saskatchewan Junior championship in 1940.
+Warwick started playing with the hometown team Regina Abbotts in the Southern Saskatchewan Junior Hockey League / SSJHL in 1938, helping the Abbots win the Saskatchewan Junior championship in 1940.

 Warwick they moved up to the senior Regina Rangers of the Southern Saskatchewan Hockey League and helped the Rangers win the Allan Cup in 1941.

 Warwick was signed by the New York Rangers after they claimed him from the AHL Cleveland Barons in the Inter-League Draft, June 27, 1941.

 Warwick made his NHL debut on November 1, 1941 vs the Toronto Maple Leafs, and would score his 1st NHL goal on November 18 against Turk Broda of the Maple Leafs.
 Warwick would have a outstanding first year in the NHL, scoring 16 goals, 17 assists, and being voted the 1942 Calder Memorial Trophy Winner as NHL rookie of the year.
 Warwick played almost seven full seasons in New York.

 Warwick was selected to play in the very 1st NHL All-Star game October 13, 1947 at Maple Leaf Gardens, scoring 1 goal in a 4-3 victory for the All-Stars vs the Toronto Maple Leafs.